 Population Health Manager Certifications & Licensure

 There are no state licensing requirements for population health managers.
-However, depending on the roles a population health manager fills, they may be classified as healthcare administrators, which are required to be licensed in some states.
-Professionals in this field should consult with their state licensing boards to ensure they have the necessary credentials to perform their job.
+However, depending on their roles, they may be classified as healthcare administrators, who are required to be licensed in some states.
+Professionals in this field should consult with their state licensing boards to ensure they have the necessary credentials to perform their jobs.

 Presently, there are no certifications specific to population health managers.
-Since this is a relatively new field, it is very possible that new certifications for this career emerge in the coming years.
+Since this is a relatively new field, new certifications for this career may emerge in the coming years.

 Professionals who work in this field may choose to pursue a related certification such as the Certified in Public Health (CPH) credential from the National Board of Public Health Examiners or Certified Health Education Specialist (CHES) from the National Commission for Health Education Credentialing (NCHEC)